akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 ## The Bigger Picture

 My research interest lies in building smaller and better performing foundation models.
-This is my second venture in building an open-source framework and I hope this project is of use to researchers who garner the same opinion where **efficiency matters, and small models deserve the same attention and tooling as large ones.**
+This is my second venture in building an open-source framework and I hope this project is of use to researchers who share the same opinion where **efficiency matters, and small models deserve the same attention and tooling as large ones.**

 Of course, frameworks like Unsloth and LLaMA Factory are excellent alternatives with their own strengths but they lack the ease of use and accessibility that NanoVLM-Lab offers.
 NanoVLM-Lab is specifically designed to explore how far we can push small-scale models—to understand their true potential and build a community around efficient, accessible training.